Skip to main content

 How To Close Your Next (And EVERY) Call…

-Sleazy sales tactics and aggressive closing techniques don’t work on modern buyers, so reps must embrace a different kind of closing mindset.
+Sleazy sales tactics and aggressive sales closing methods don’t work on modern buyers, so reps must embrace different sales closing methods.
 That’s why I train salespeople to “close” at the end of every interaction with their prospects.
-You shouldn’t ask for the order until the time is right — but you should ask for incremental commitments.
+You shouldn’t ask for the order until the time is right—but you should ask for incremental commitments.

 Why Incremental Closing Works